-Sections 5-2A-80 through 5-2A-83 (Bureau of Loans), 5-18-1 through 5-18-23 (Alabama Small Loan Act), 5-18A-1 through 5-18A-22 (Alabama Deferred Presentment Services Act), 5-19-1 through 5-19-33 (Alabama Consumer Credit Act), 5-19A-1 through 5-19A-20 (Alabama Pawnshop Act), and 5-25-1 through 5-25-18 (Alabama Mortgage Brokers Licensing Act), Code of Alabama 1975.
+Sections 5-2A-80 through 5-2A-83 (Bureau of Loans), 5-18-1 through 5-18-23 (Alabama Small Loan Act), 5-18A-1 through 5-18A-22 (Alabama Deferred Presentment Services Act), 5-19-1 through 5-19-33 (Alabama Consumer Credit Act), 5-19A-1 through 5-19A-20 (Alabama Pawnshop Act), 5-25-1 through 5-25-18 (Alabama Mortgage Brokers Licensing Act), and 5-26-1 through 5-26-20 (Alabama Secure and Fair Enforcement for Mortgage Licensing Act, also known as the Alabama SAFE Act), Code of Alabama 1975.

-Initial application investigation, annual license, and examination fees for the privilege of: (1) operating a small loan company making loans of less than \$1,500 (Alabama Small Loan Act); (2) offering cash advances by accepting and holding a check for a specified period of time (Alabama Deferred Presentment Services Act); (3) extending consumer credit or taking assignments of consumer credit contracts (Alabama Consumer Credit Act); (4) business of lending money on the security of pledged goods left in pawn; and (5) soliciting, processing, placing, and negotiating mortgage loans (Alabama Mortgage Brokers Licensing Act).
+Initial application investigation, annual license, and examination fees for the privilege of: (1) operating a small loan company making loans of less than \$1,500 (Alabama Small Loan Act); (2) offering cash advances by accepting and holding a check for a specified period of time (Alabama Deferred Presentment Services Act); (3) extending consumer credit or taking assignments of consumer credit contracts (Alabama Consumer Credit Act); (4) business of lending money on the security of pledged goods left in pawn (Alabama Pawnshop Act); (5) soliciting, processing, placing, and negotiating mortgage loans (Alabama Mortgage Brokers Licensing Act); and (6) engaging in the business of mortgage loan origination (Alabama SAFE Act).

 \$500 annual license fee for each office, branch, or place of business covered under the Alabama Small Loan Act, the Deferred Presentment Services Act, the Mortgage Brokers Licensing Act, and the Alabama Consumer Credit Act (companies licensed under both the Alabama Small Loan Act and the Alabama Consumer Credit Act pay only the consumer credit \$500 annual license fee); \$100 investigation fee accompanying the initial application; and examination fees which are set by the Superintendent of Banks (currently the fee is \$100 per person per day).
 Examinations of licensees must be conducted at least annually, with examination fees due at the time of the examination.
 Pawnbroker licenses are \$100 for an annual license, with an initial application fee of \$50.
+Each Mortgage Loan Originator shall file an application with an initial license fee of \$75; this license fee is in addition to the fees required to apply through the Nationwide Mortgage Licensing System and Registry (Alabama SAFE Act).
 The above fees are in addition to any applicable business license fee found in Title 40 of the Code of Alabama 1975.

 By the State Banking Department; annual license fees are due each October 1 for the one-year period ending the following September 30.
 Pawnbroker license fees and Mortgage Brokers license fees are due by December 1 of each year for the next calendar year.
-Deferred Presentment Services fees and Consumer Loan license fees are due each January 1 for the one-year period ending the following December 31.
+Deferred Presentment Services license fees and Consumer Loan license fees are due each January 1 for the one-year period ending the following December 31.